mantle-labs/minio/README.md

     ```sh
     go run ./main.go server {PATH_TO_DIRECTORY_FILES} --address ":XXXX" --console-address ":XXXX"
     ```
-- The files are going to be in the directory create in step 2 and use by the clone and the shards are going to be in the directory where you have your MinIO server running.
+- The files are going to be in the directory create in step 2 and use by the clone and the MinIO server data are going to be in the directory where you have your MinIO server running.
 - This configuration is going to start the Minio-console on the port given at --console-address

 ## Container Installation